TimmMcla/AutomationProject/README.md

 ## This is a prototype to test a website's login functionality using Python, Selenium, and Behave.

-### I ran into some problems while trying to get this prototype up and running...
-  1. Prior to this experiment, my knowledge of Python was extremely limited.
-  2. I did not understand the intricacies that behave revoles around.

 ### I will be continuing to bring this project to a runnable state.
 Currently, it opens a web site successfully.